 Preparing Your Postnuptial Agreement

-If you didn’t get a prenup, then it’s in your best interest to set up a postnuptial agreement right away.
+If you didn’t get a prenup, then it’s in your interest to set up a postnuptial agreement right away.
 Hopefully you never need it, but if you ever do, you’ll be glad you took the time.